tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 Delegated credentials limit the exposure of the TLS private key by limiting its validity.
 An attacker who compromises the private key of a delegated credential can act as a man in the middle until the delegate credential expires, however they cannot create new delegated credentials.
-Thus delegated credentials should not be used to send a delegation to an untrusted party, but is meant to be used between parties that have some trust relationship with each other.
-The secrecy of the delegated private key is thus important and several access control mechanisms SHOULD be used to protect it such as file system controls, physical security or hardware security modules.
+Thus, delegated credentials should not be used to send a delegation to an untrusted party, but is meant to be used between parties that have some trust relationship with each other.
+The secrecy of the delegated private key is thus important and several access control mechanisms SHOULD be used to protect it, including file system controls, physical security, or hardware security modules.

 ## Revocation of delegated credentials